Crumb Top Baking

 How to make jalapeño poppers without cream cheese

-• Air fry on 325F for 10-12 minutes, or until the peppers are tender and the prosciutto is crispy.
+5. Air fry in a single layer on 325F for 10-12 minutes, or until the peppers are tender and the prosciutto is crispy.
+(You may need to air fry in two batches).

 Jalapeño halves arranged on a plate, being stuffed with cashew cheese and wrapped in prosciutto.